-While at Home with Another Cell Plan
+While at Home with Prepaid Cell Plan

-Much better to place outbound calls using my Google Voice number.
+Therefore, it is much better to place outbound calls using my Google Voice number.

 This is slightly more complicated than normal, but you have a few options:

-Within the Google Voice app on your phone you can set the option to make Google Voice (aka Skype or Hangouts) your default for every phone call placed in your native dialer or to ask you each time whether you want to use Google Voice or not.
+Within the Google Voice app on your phone, you can set the option to make Google Voice (aka Skype or Hangouts) your default for every phone call placed in your native dialer or to ask you each time whether you want to use Google Voice or not.

 While Traveling Abroad

 Follow the instructions above for ensuring you are always online on your phone in order to receive calls.
 When someone calls, it pops up as a Skype call, just click answer.
-If you want to call someone I would recommend doing so by opening the Skype app and using the contacts or dial pad within the app.
+If you want to call someone I would recommend doing so by opening the Skype app (desktop or cell) and using the contacts or dial pad within the app.